Introduction

 How It Works

-- Server Side: Use
+- Server Side: Use the server SDK for your language to create

-objects - Client Side: Use
+objects. - Client Side: Use

 @mcp-ui/client